sandrovicente/coursera-r/getdata-prj/CodeBook.md

 Also, the variable SEPARATOR should be set with the file path separator used by the operating system ('\\\\' for Windows or '/' for Unix or Mac OS X)

 The RESULT may be set with the name of the data file containing the results.
-The default value is 'mean_file.txt' The result file is generated in DATA.ROOT.
+The default value is 'mean_file.txt'.
+The result file is generated in DATA.ROOT.

 More details on executing 'run_analysis.R' can be found in 'README.md'.